 Sheet Pan Quesadillas

-Sheet pan quesadillas are pure genius, and have been shared by our team in plenty of past meal plan roundups.
+Sheet pan quesadillas are pure genius.
 This recipe I found from Princess Pinky Girl has become my family’s favorite twist on Taco Tuesday, and I love how I can sneak a variety of veggies in here and no one complains.
 I have subbed the ground beef for ground chicken or turkey, and it is still fantastic.

 Sheetpan Mini Meatloaf